dmbarbour/wikilon/docs/AwelonLang.md

                [A]c == [A][A]       (copy)
                [A]d ==              (drop)

 Square brackets `[]` enclose Awelon code and represent first-class functions.
 This, together with various Church or Moegensen-Scott encodings, is the basis for representing data and computation in Awelon.
 Awelon computations are semantically pure, and their formal behavior can be understood in terms of these few primitives.
-However, Awelon also provides a few lightweight features for numbers, texts, words, big data, and labeled data.
+However, Awelon also provides a few lightweight features for numbers, texts, words, big data, and provisionally for labeled data (records and variants).

 This set of combinators is Turing complete, able to represent all deterministically computable functions.
 As a lightweight proof, see a translation from lambda calculus at *Named Local Variables* or see this simple definition of the Curry-Schönfinkel SKI [combinators](https://en.wikipedia.org/wiki/Combinatory_logic):